 At Least One Hospital Accredited by Joint Commission?
 No, but Banner Ironwood Medical Center, about five miles away in San Tan Valley, is accredited.

 Is Arizona Considered Tax Friendly for Retirement?
 Yes

-Notes: Queen Creek has grown by 400% in the last decade, and infrastructure, particularly roads, is playing catch up in some areas.
-The median household income is above the national median.
+Notes: Queen Creek has grown by an astounding 1,000% in the last couple of decades, and infrastructure, particularly roads, is playing catch up in some areas.
 The desert is never far away.

 The Grand Canyon State was originally part of New Mexico.
 After the land was ceded to the U.S. in 1848, it became a separate territory.
 It did not enter the union until February 14, 1912.
 Copper was discovered in the area in 1848, and metals mining continues to be an important part of the economy.
 Cattle and tourism are two of the states other vital industries.

 Although Arizona can be one of the hottest states in the union, air conditioning continues to bring more and more people to the urban areas.
 The Colorado Plateau spreads through Arizona from the north and is interspersed with remnants of the Rocky Mountains.
 The land flattens into desert near Phoenix.
 The Colorado River forms the state's western borders and snakes through the Grand Canyon.

 Arizona is stubborn when it comes to time.
 It observes Mountain Standard Time on a year round basis.